How To Modify a Time-Sharing Agreement for Your Child

 Call or Contact the Office Today

 Negotiating issues about your children with your former spouse can be emotionally draining and psychologically taxing on everyone involved.
 Let the knowledgeable family law attorney at the office of Blair H. Chan, III, help.
-Call the office or contact us online to schedule a free consultation of your case today.
+Call the office or contact us online to schedule an initial consultation of your case today.